gengxingri/Computational-Mathematics/README.md

 # Computational-Mathematics

-This repo contains codes of the project for ``Course MA5233``, which was presented by Prof. [Zhenning Cai](https://blog.nus.edu.sg/matcz/) in 2018.
+This repo contains codes of the project for ``Course MA5233``, which was presented by Prof. [Zhenning Cai](https://blog.nus.edu.sg/matcz/).